openaustralia/openaustralia/README.md

 OpenAustralia.org is currently deployed on Ubuntu 12.04 and has a number of quite old dependencies.
 This means it can be a bit difficult to get it running on a modern machine (if you'd like to try anyway there's [an old website](https://openaustralia.github.io/openaustralia/) that has the details).

-The easiest way to get a development copy running is to use Vagrant, VirtualBox, and Ansible with the Vagrantfile in this repository.
+The easiest way to get a development copy running is to use Vagrant, VirtualBox, and Ansible with the Vagrantfile in the **infrastructure repository** NOT THIS REPOSITORY.

-Once you've got them installed, install the following Vagrant plugin to streamline configuration of the hostname:

-`vagrant plugin install vagrant-hostsupdater`

-Next:
+Ansible doesn't currently create a `~vagrant/.my.cnf` so you'll have to create one by hand, pinching DB details from /srv/www/production/shared/config/general`.

+Then:

 ```
-# Clone this repository and all its submodules
-git clone --recursive https://github.com/openaustralia/openaustralia.git && cd openaustralia

-# Build and boot the Vagrant machine (this will download a lot and take a long time)
-vagrant up

-# Copy application configuration
-cp provisioning/configuration.yml.ansible openaustralia-parser/configuration.yml
-cp provisioning/general.ansible twfy/conf/general

 # Setup the database on the Vagrant machine
-vagrant ssh --command 'mysql -u root openaustralia < /srv/www/openaustralia/twfy/db/schema.sql'
+bundle exec cap -S stage=development deploy:setup_db

 # Load MPs into the database
-vagrant ssh --command '/srv/www/openaustralia/openaustralia-parser/parse-members.rb'
+bundle exec cap -S stage=development parse:members

 # Download, parse, and load speeches for an example day
-vagrant ssh --command '/srv/www/openaustralia/openaustralia-parser/parse-speeches.rb 2017-08-08'
+vagrant ssh --command '/srv/www/production/current/openaustralia-parser/parse-speeches.rb 2017-08-08'
 ```

 Yay, you've done it!
 Visit http://openaustralia.org.au.test and you should see your development copy of OpenAustralia.org.au